gtri/divet/README.md

 |  `<condition>` | `<=` \| `<` \| `==` \| `>=` \| `>`             |
 | `<watchValue>` | `<item>` \| `<item>` `<tainted>`               |
 |   `<tainted>`  | `T` \| `U`                                     |
-    - Example:  to add a breakpoint for when register A is less than 0x30, the script would be `REG A < 0x30`
+    - Example:  to add a breakpoint for when register A is less than 0x30, the script would be `BP REG A < 0x30`
-    - Example:  to add a breakpoint for when memory address is between 0x8 and 0x56, the script would be `
+    - Example:  to add a breakpoint for when memory address 0x123 in the MEM bank is less than 0x8 , the script would be `R MEM 0x123 < 0x8"